godaddy-wordpress/woocommerce-custom-product-tabs-lite/readme.txt

 Yep, there's the `woocommerce_custom_product_tabs_lite_title` that passes in the tab title for you to change.
 This filter also passes in the `$product` and class instance if you'd like to change this conditionally.

-Here's how you can set one title for all custom tabs, regardless of what title is entered on the product page:
+Here's how you can set one title for all custom tabs, regardless of what title is entered on the product page (can go in the bottom of functions.php):

 `
 function sv_change_custom_tab_title( $title ) {